SpiNNakerManchester/SpiNNakerManchester.github.io/common_pages/4.0.0/MappingAlgorithms.md

 |MemoryGraphMapper| The PACMAN representation of the mapping between partition able and partitioned graphs.|
 |RanToken| The Token that states that the simulation executed on the SpiNNaker machine|

 # <a name="Json"></a> Json File Format

-we refer you to the documentation on the Json File Format found [here](https://github.com/mossblaser/place-and-route-interchange-format)
+We refer you to the documentation on the Json File Format found [here](https://github.com/mossblaser/place-and-route-interchange-format)

 # <a name="Configuration"></a> Configuration